Turbodunker/lsm-bpf/Questions:.md

 # Questions:
+* Evaluation criteria
+- qualitative or quantitative, is it on a scale
+- Need a better description
+- what are we evaluating? correctness, resource usage(network traffic, cpu cycles etc.) and modualization

 * Multiple CPU's at work for simple Hello World.
 The order of the hooks seems to be the same every run.
 But are there race-conditions between hooks?

 * What are the complete set of LSM hooks that can be used with lsm-bpf(kernel 6.8)?